Rhode Island Medicaid is called Medical Assistance (MA).

 Who Is Eligible For Rhode Island Medicaid?

-To use Medicaid to cover mental health and behavioral health services, you must be in one of the eligible groups.
+To use Medicaid to cover mental health and behavioral health services, you must have a low income.
+Income levels differ for different eligible groups.

 - a person responsible for a child 18 years old or younger

-- those with a disability or a family member in their household with a disability
+- people with a disability, or with a family member in their household with a disability

 Rhode Island Medicaid Income Eligibility Requirements